dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2019-12-27-github-actions-awesome-bot.md

 title: Verifying links with Github actions & Awesome Bot
 ---

-Recently I started using github action(link) to automate link checking in all of [my awesome repos](https://github.com/dharmeshkakadia?utf8=%E2%9C%93&tab=repositories&q=awesome&type=&language=).
+Recently I started using [github action](https://github.com/features/actions) to automate link checking in all of [my awesome repos](https://github.com/dharmeshkakadia?utf8=%E2%9C%93&tab=repositories&q=awesome&type=&language=).
 I have been using [awesome_bot](https://github.com/dkhamsing/awesome_bot) to validate links and checks for duplicates, with [travis](https://travis-ci.org/) since past 2+ years.
 I decided to give github actions try with this very simple automation.
 Github action is very rich and can automate a lot of chores for developers.
 There are number of existing actions available in the [github market place](https://github.com/marketplace?type=actions).
 However, I couldn't find one that allows me to verify links in markdown.
 So lets build one from [scratch](https://github.com/dharmeshkakadia/awesome-mesos/pull/45)!

 Here is my github action config :